StevensND/ghidra-port-mods-guide/SetupGhidra.md

 ![imagen](https://i.gyazo.com/569331826e9dd197b7b7dd78234a2f7d.png)

+**Enable (Switch) IPC Analyzer too**.
 Let Ghidra analyze the file (as I said before this may take a little or a lot of time depending on the game and the update) so do something else in the meantime and be patient.

 You will know it's finished when you see undefined (1) at the bottom right and no more analysis is being done. **PLEASE ANALYZE ALL THE MAIN FILES REQUIRED before proceeding**.
 For the next steps I assume you have already done this.